 Price and availability

 You can find the OnePlus Nord in the UK from Amazon, OnePlus, John Lewis, and Three stores.
 The starting price is roughly 379 British pounds ($480).
-If Americans want this OnePlus phone, they’ll have to purchase it from another county because the United States doesn’t sell it online or in stores.
+Neither stores nor online purchasing platforms in the United States offer the OnePlus phone, so American citizens will have to buy it outside of the U.S. or from a UK website.

-You can find the Samsung Galaxy A72 5G from T-Mobile, AT&T, Verizon, and many online stores at a starting price of $600.
+You can find the Samsung Galaxy A72 5G phone from many providers such as T-Mobile, AT&T, and Verizon, with a base price of $600.

 Overall winner: Samsung Galaxy A71 5G